2533Aryan/Algorithm_and_Visualisation/README.md

   - Computational geometry
   - Generative design
   - Visualization of data and algorithms
- - Consider issues of algorithmic efficiency in performing computationally intensive tasks.
+ - Algorithmic efficiency in performing computationally intensive tasks.
  - Investigate topics from both theoretical and applied perspectives.
  - Code projects using standard web development tools: HTML, CSS, and JavaScript.